Service360/ServiceBoilerplate/docs/release/README.md

-# Deployment runbooks
+# Release runbooks

-This folder should contain documentation on how to deploy/rollback (!) service to production/staging/whatever else environment.
+This folder should contain documentation on how to release/rollback (!) service to production/staging/whatever else environment.

 ## Risk alert